Quantum spin systems on infinite lattices: Algebraic quantum field theory

+where we used that $\Omega$ is invariant and $\widehat{f}$ is the Fourier transform of $f$.
+But this equation is true for any local $A$, and since $\Omega$ is a cyclic vector, this can only be true if the operator inside parentheses is equal to zero.
+But since this is true for any function $f$ whose Fourier transform is supported \emph{outside} the positive light-cone $\overline{V}_+$, it follows that the support of the spectral measure must be contained in $\overline{V}_+$.
+This is nothing else but saying that the energy-momentum spectrum lies in the forward light-cone, as is to be expected in a relativistic theory.

-Alternatively, a vacuum representation can be characterised as a translation covariant representation such that the spectrum of the generators of these translations is contained in the forward light-cone $\overline{V}_+$.
+Alternatively, one can directly work with a Hilbert space, and characterise a vacuum representation as a translation covariant representation such that the spectrum of the generators of these translations is contained in the forward light-cone $\overline{V}_+$.
 Moreover, $0$ is in the point spectrum, since the vacuum vector is invariant.
 A special case is a \emph{massive} vacuum representation.
 This is a vacuum representation where $0$ is an isolated point in the spectrum and there is some $m > 0$ such that the spectrum is contained in $\{0\} \cup \{ p: p^2 \geq m^2, p_0 > 0\}$.
 That is, there is a mass gap.